pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 # Ebb & Flow Hydroponic Controller
-## A digital hydroponic controller based on PIC16F648A microcontroller @ 4 Mhz.
+## A digital hydroponic controller based on PIC16F648A microcontroller clocked @ 4 Mhz.

 Code was written exclusively in ASM a decade ago, making it a legacy project at the early beginning.
 Code is no longer maintained.